 9.3.2.10.3 and 9.3.3.10.3 Amend to read as follows:

-“When the list of substances on the vessel according to 1.16.1.2.5 contains substances for which explosion protection is required in column (17) of table C of chapter 3.2, the use of installations and equipment that are not of at least the ‘limited explosion risk’ type is not permitted during loading and unloading operations in parts of the deck outside the cargo area, unless those parts are protected against the penetration of gases and liquids by a gas- and liquid-tight protection wall.
+“When the list of substances on the vessel according to 1.16.1.2.5 will contain substances for which explosion protection is required in column (17) of table C of chapter 3.2, the use of installations and equipment that are not of at least the ‘limited explosion risk’ type is not permitted during loading and unloading operations in parts of the deck outside the cargo area, unless those parts are protected against the penetration of gases and liquids by a gas- and liquid-tight protection wall.
 The wall must either extend over the full width of the vessel or surround the areas to be protected in an U-shaped form.
 The wall must cover the whole width of the area to be protected and at least 1.00 m in the direction opposite to the cargo area (see Classification of zones diagram).
 The height of the wall shall be at least 1.00 m above the adjacent cargo deck area in the cargo area.
 The outer wall and side walls of the accommodation can be considered as a protection wall if they do not include openings and if the dimensions are complied with.

 A protection wall is not required where the distance between the areas to be protected and the high velocity vent valve, the shore connections of the piping for loading and unloading, the compressor on deck and the opening of the closest pressure tanks is at least 12.00 m.”.